 An estimated 1% of the world's population, or just over 75 million people, need a wheelchair.
-In most developing wheelchairs are often donated without the necessary related services.
-Providing wheelchairs that are appropriate, welldesigned, fitted to the person, can deal with rough terrain, not only enhances mobility but opens up a world of education, work and social life.
-David Constantine (above left), 30 years ago newly paraplegic, started designing chairs for rough terrain and set up the organisation Motivation to support the local manufacture of wheelchairs.
+In most developing countries, few of those who need wheelchairs have access, production facilities are insufficient and wheelchairs are often donated without the necessary related services.
+Providing wheelchairs that are appropriate, well-designed, fitted to the person, can deal with rough terrain, not only enhances mobility but opens up a world of education, work and social life.
+David Constantine, 30 years ago newly paraplegic, started designing chairs for rough terrain and set up the organisation Motivation to support the local manufacture of wheelchairs.2